Emma the Vet on ... What to know before bringing home a new dog

 What red flags should I watch out for when finding a breeder?
 What should I never do?

-- From someone who offers to meet you somewhere like a motorway services.
+- Someone who offers to meet you somewhere like a motorway services.
 You must see the dogs in their home, with their mother.

-- From someone who wants cash and is happy for you to take the puppy straight away.
+- Someone who wants cash and is happy for you to take the puppy straight away.
 Make sure you see the puppy more than once and don’t get rushed into buying.

-- From anyone that won’t fill in and sign the puppy contract and information pack.
+- Anyone that won’t fill in and sign the puppy contract and information pack.

-- From someone who makes excuses about why health tests haven’t been done or can’t provide proof of test results.
+- Someone who makes excuses about why health tests haven’t been done or can’t provide proof of test results.

 If I decide to rescue or adopt a dog, where are the best places to do that?